 - 2 large eggs

 - In the bowl of an electric mixer fitted with the paddle attachment, cream together butter and sugars.
 Add eggs, one at a time, mixing well after each addition.
-Reduce speed to low and add vanilla, then add both flours, baking powder, baking soda, salt and chocolate; mix until well combined.
+Reduce speed to low and add vanilla and mix until blended, scraping sides of bowl.

 - Add the flour mixture and mix until blended, then add the chocolate.

 - Scoop big mounds of dough and set on a parchment lined tray or a couple of plates.
 Cover with plastic wrap and chill overnight.

 - When ready to bake, set dough on a parchment lined baking sheet spacing about 3 inches apart.